0x00002a/DeadlyAccel/README.md

 						Final damage per tick is multiplied by the 1 - cushioning value for the cockpit before being applied (e.g. fighter cockpit has a value of 0.9 and therefore reduces all damage by 90%)
 - `<IgnoreJetpack>`: Whether to ignore force applied due to the jetpack (Warning: Setting this to false may mean you are killed by your jetpack dampers)
 - `<SafeMaximum>`: Acceleration greater than this value will cause the character to take damage.
-Damage is logarithmically proportioanl to how far the current acceleration is over this value.
-The default is 5g because I found that to be the most balanced and is reasonable I think for someone in a futuristic space suit
+Damage is expontential proportioanl to how far the current acceleration is over this value.
+The default is 5g because I found that to be the most balanced and is reasonable I think for someone in a futuristic space suit (pilots can apparently survive up to 7g "safely" with proper support but I found this too hard to reach in vanilla)
-- `<DamageScaleBase>`: Base for logarithmic damage scaling.
-Default is 20, higher values mean less damage and slower scaling.
+- `<DamageScaleBase>`: Exponent for damage scaling.
+Higher values means damage will increase faster further past the safe point

 ## Reuse/Licensing